 (2) Whatever the legal reasons, ALPMA shall only be liable for damage that is not caused to the spare

-b) gross negligence on the part of the owner/the executive body or senior management,
+b) Gross negligence on the part of the owners/the executive body or senior management,

-c) acts of culpable negligence causing death or personal injury,
+c) Of acts of culpable negligence causing death or personal injury,